abgroen/abgroen/content/home/blog.md

 Expect raw, unfiltered, and rambling.
 This is a place for me to refine my thinking and writing.
 You are welcome for the ride."""

 [content]
-  page_type            = "post"            # Page type to display.
+  page_type            = "blog"            # Page type to display.
 E.g. post, talk, or publication.
   count                = 0                 # Choose how much pages you would like to display (0 = all pages) offset               = 0                 # Choose how many pages you would like to offset by order                = "desc"            # Page order.
 Descending (desc) or ascending (asc) date.